CISecurity/ControlsAssessmentSpecification/control-3/control-3.12.rst

 Inputs
 ------
 #. :code:`GV12`: Sensitive Data Inventory
-#. :code:`GV4`: Enterprise Network Architecture
+#. :code:`GV4`: Enterprise Network Architecture Documentation

 Assumptions
 ----------
 #.
-An asset’s overall sensitivity level should be the highest sensitivity level of the data it stores/processes/transmits.
-If a system contains any sensitive information, that asset should be treated accordingly, and should be properly separated from networks or network segments that don’t have a need to access that type of sensitive information.
+An assetâ€™s overall sensitivity level should be the highest sensitivity level of the data it stores/processes/transmits.
+If a system contains any sensitive information, that asset should be treated accordingly, and should be properly separated from networks or network segments that donâ€™t have a need to access that type of sensitive information.

 Operations
 ----------